SalishSeaCast/XIOS-ARCH/README.rst

 * Build XIOS with ``./make_xios``.
   For example, on ``orcinus``, use ``./make_xios --arch X64_ORCINUS --job 8``

-Please see the Salish Sea NEMO `quick start guide`_ for the system that you are working on for more details and specific commands.
+Please see the SalishSeaCast NEMO `quick start guide`_ for the system that you are working on for more details and specific commands.

 .. _quick start guide: http://salishsea-meopar-docs.readthedocs.io/en/latest/code-notes/salishsea-nemo/quickstart/index.html#quick-start-guide